 Yes.
 It is illegal to have two PANs and the penalty for such an offence is Rs.10,000/-.
-You need to surrender to anyone PAN to your assessing officer in the following manner:
+You need to surrender anyone PAN to your assessing officer in the following manner:

 You can also surrender the PAN online by filing an application “change in PAN data” through UTI PAN centres or NSDL TIN Facilitation centres.
-In the application fill the spare PAN number in the last row of the form.
+In the application fill in the spare PAN number in the last row of the form.

 a.
 Write a letter to the assessing officer under whose jurisdiction you have been filing your returns. (to know your AO, use this link: https://incometaxindiaefiling.gov.in/e-Filing/Services/KnowYourJurisdictionLink.html ).
-The letter must contain details such as your name, contact details, details of the PAN card to be retained, details of the duplicate PAN card(s) which you need to surrender, etc.
+The letter must contain details such as your name, contact details, details of the PAN card to be retained, details of the duplicate PAN card(s) you need to surrender, etc.

 b.
-Manually fill the Form No. 49A for change/correction in PAN and submit the same at your nearest UTI PAN centre or NSDL TIN Facilitation centre.
+Manually fill Form No. 49A for change/correction in PAN and submit the same at your nearest UTI PAN centre or NSDL TIN Facilitation centre.

 For further queries or support, you can drop an e-mail at support@myITreturn.com